Kraymer/F-dotfiles/README.md

 ### ⒟ Secret files

-Secret files, ie files that should not be commited/published once edited, must have a *.local* extension to be ignored by the root `.gitignore` file.
+Secret files, ie files that contain sensitive information and should not be published, are registered by package `.gitignore` files.
-These files are prominently listed in the package `README.md` next to a ⚠ symbol.
+These files are prominently listed in the package `README.md` with a ⚠ symbol aside.
+Because the secret file itself is not tracked, a template is commited having the same name with the `.local` suffix appended and can be use as a starting point for edition.

 ### ⒠ Multi-platforms paths